HBSoftwareStudios/HBSoftwareStudios/README.md

 ## Support
 For any inquiries or support requests, feel free to contact us at info@hb-softwarestudios.de

-## Contributing
+## Co-Operation
-We welcome contributions from the community!
-If you're interested in contributing to our projects, please check out our Contribution Guidelines.
+We are welcoming you to let us build and maintain your software projects.
+This is our [terms and policies for co-operation]()

 ## License
 This repository is licensed under the [MIT License](https://github.com/HBSoftwareStudios/HBSoftwareStudios/blob/main/LICENSE).